 Wildlife Informer is reader-supported.
 When you click and buy we may earn an affiliate commission at no cost to you.
 Learn more.

 Tennessee isn’t a state known for its abundant aquatic environments.
 Most people, when they think of Tennessee, and probably thinking of the Appalachian mountains and dense woodlands.
-Clearly, some people don’t realize just how much water is in Tennessee because the state has 50,000 miles of rivers and streams and about 500,000 acres of lakes, ponds, and marshes.
-All that water makes Tennessee a haven for both aquatic and semi-aquatic snakes.
+But the state is home to 50,000 miles of rivers and streams and about 500,000 acres of lakes, ponds, and marshes.
+All of this water makes Tennessee a haven for both aquatic and semi-aquatic snakes.
 While there are plenty of snakes living all over Tennessee, this article will be focusing on those that live in or near the water, the water snakes in Tennessee.

 1. Mississippi Green Water Snake